 6.3.3.
 Training phase

-In this phase, the training document given in Section D.2 is sent to the participant as a PDF, and the participant is asked to share their screen with me so that I can see the training document on their desktop.
+In this phase, the training document given in Appendix D.2 is sent to the participant as a PDF, and the participant is asked to share their screen with me so that I can see the training document on their desktop.
 Participants were told what the purpose of the training document was, namely to get them familiar enough with the new syntax so that they could read through a Lean proof and understand what is being done, even if they might not be able to write such a proof.

 Then I walk the participant through the training document, answering any questions they have along the way.
 The purpose of the training document is to get the participant used to the Lean syntax and tactic framework.

 For example, the right associativity of function/implication arrows

 f : P → Q → R and the curried style of function application (